Kids First - U9s

 You can also get involved by joining the coaching team, helping with admin or becoming a volunteer first aider.
 All of our coaches are volunteers and we would willingly welcome more help.
 We had a great time last season, but the old adage that many hands make light work is still very true.
 There's a job for everybody!
 Speak to Ali, Stuart or any of the coaches.

 When we're training at Poplar Road, there's often a BBQ offering bacon butties, hot dogs etc so you can enjoy a Sunday morning brunch.
-The BBQ is run by parents on a rota so when the U8s turn comes round, be prepared to volunteer for half an hour or so - the BBQ is of course a great place to warm up on a cold day and it's under cover too.
+The BBQ is run by parents on a rota so when our turn comes round, please put your hand up to volunteer for half an hour or so - the BBQ is of course a great place to warm up on a cold day and it's under cover too.

 Club shirts/shorts etc are not compulsory for training but your child will need a club shirt to take part in Festivals (though we must point out that our club kit looks great!).
 A set of skins to go under their kit and a water bottle (marked with their name) are also a very good idea.
 Boots and most kit is cheaply picked up from local sports shops or online.
 Club branded kit is available from the shop at the ground in Poplar Road (open on Sunday mornings).